sudhamohangithub/my-first-kotlin/README.md

 ## Point to remember
 - All the variable that you pass to constructor is val
 - Secondary constructor must call primary constructor
+- companion object
+- data classes
+  - destructuring
+- ternary operator not possible in kotlin, use return if

 ## Best Praticess
 Prefer immutable variable val